franzholz/watchwords/README.rst

 Use the constant editor.
 Or insert a plugin and use the flexform.

-You can also show the watchwords on every page by a marker of your main page template.
+You can also show the watchwords on every page by a marker inserted into your main page template.

 example: